Dans-labs/dariah/docs/Dux.md

 If fields refer to other tables for their values, the above actions will fetch these tables as well.

+### fetchItems
+Fetches a selection of rows from a table, all fields.
+The selection is given by a list of `_id`s to fetch.
+The server decides which fields may be retrieved.

 ### modItem
 Sends a request to update an item to the server, and merges the answer (the updated values)